-- (b) In addition, if after $\underline{3}$ 2 years following its placement on the academic watch status list a school district or school remains on the academic watch status list, the State Board of Education shall take one of the following actions for the district or school: - (1) 1.
-The State Board of Education may authorize the State Superintendent of Education to direct the regional superintendent of schools to remove school board members pursuant to Section 3-14.28 of to such direction the State Board of Education this Code.
-Prior shall permit members of the local board of education to present written and oral comments to the State Board of Education.
-The State Board of Education may direct the State Superintendent Education to appoint an Independent Authority that shall exercise such powers and duties as may be necessary to operate a school or school district for purposes of improving pupil performance and The State Superintendent of Education shall designate one improvement. member of the Independent Authority to serve as chairman.
-The Independent Authority shall serve for a period of time specified by the State Board of Education upon the recommendation of the State Superintendent of Education. ; or (2) 2.
-The State Board of Education may (A) change recognition status of the school district or school to nonrecognized (a) nonrecognize the school district or school, or (B) (b) may authorize the State Superintendent of Education to direct the reassignment of pupils or direct the reassignment or replacement of school district personnel who are relevant to the failure to meet adequate yearly progress criteria and administrative staff.
-If a school district is nonrecognized in its entirety, it shall automatically be dissolved on July 1 following that nonrecognition and its territory realigned with another school district or districts by the regional board of school trustees in accordance with the procedures set forth in Section 7-11 of the School Code.
-The effective date of the nonrecognition of a school shall be July 1 following the nonrecognition.
+- (b) In addition, if after 3 years following its placement on academic watch status a school district or school remains on academic watch status , the State Board of Education shall take one of the following actions for the district or school: - (1) The State Board of Education may authorize the State Superintendent of Education to direct the regional superintendent of schools to remove school board members pursuant to Section 3-14.28 of this Code.
+Prior to such direction the State Board of Education shall permit members of the local board of education to present written and oral comments to the State Board of Education.
+The State Board of Education may direct the State Superintendent of Education to appoint an Independent Authority that shall exercise such powers and duties as may be necessary to operate a school or school district for purposes of improving pupil performance and school improvement.
+The State Superintendent of Education shall designate one member of the

+Independent Authority to serve as chairman.
+The Independent Authority shall serve for a period of time specified by the State Board of Education upon the recommendation of the State Superintendent of Education.
+(2) The State Board of Education may (A) change the recognition status of the school district or school to nonrecognized or (B) authorize the State Superintendent of Education to direct the reassignment of pupils or direct the reassignment or replacement of school district who are relevant to the failure to meet adequate yearly progress criteria.
+If a school district is entirety, it shall automatically be dissolved on July 1 nonrecognized in its nonrecognition and its territory realigned with another school district or districts by the regional board of school trustees in accordance with the procedures set forth in Section 7-11 of the School The effective date of the nonrecognition of a school shall be July 1 following the Code. nonrecognition.